bmiranda-lir/akemi-bot/README.md

-# akemi-bot
+# Akemi-bot
-Playground project for a basic Discord bot.
+Playground project to learn how to build a basic Discord bot.